Find a Part Now

 Holden Jackaroo/Monterey

 The Australian version of the UBS-series was sold as the Holden Jackaroo/Monterey.
 Originally known as the Jackaroo, Holden introduced the "Monterey" as the top equipment level (V6 only) in 1994.
 Later, Holden Monterey became a standalone name for the more luxurious part of the range.
-In July 1993, Holden Special Vehicles also launched 79 HSV Jackaroo models, followed by a second run of 234 by HSV under the Jackaroo SE badge.
+In July 1993, Holden Special Vehicles launched the sporting HSV Jackaroo model, followed by a second HSV run under the Jackaroo SE badge.
+79 of the HSV Jackaroo were built, followed by 234 of the Jackaroo SE.
 Both were cosmetic upgrades to the Holden donor and powered by the same 3.2-liter 177 PS (130 kW; 175 hp) (SOHC) petrol engine.
 The Jackaroo SE had the HSV badging optional.

 Holden issued recall orders for the Jackaroo and Monterey due to bad earthing connections within the main engine wiring harness, which would lead to an unintentional increase in speed if the engine was left idle.